Hey, it's me, Krystal Kirkland

 What I think about

-I'm also exploring how AI is reshaping social solidarity.
-Borrowing from Durkheim, I think of AI as a mechanism of change on the scale of industrialization.
-Industrialization moved us from mechanical solidarity to organic solidarity.
-I think AI is moving us into something new, what I'm calling nuclear solidarity, where we're connected by shared knowledge rather than shared labor.
-But right now we're in a period of anomie, the turbulent gap between the old social contract and the new one.
-If this transition is motivated by profit and shareholder value, we'll build a future without humanity at its core.
+But building a tool like this requires understanding the larger forces at play as AI reshapes social solidarity.
+Borrowing from Durkheim, I see AI as a mechanism of change on the scale of industrialization.
+Industrialization moved societies from mechanical solidarity to organic solidarity.
+AI may be moving us into something new, what I'm calling nuclear solidarity, where people are connected by shared knowledge rather than shared labor.
+Right now, though, we are in a period of anomie: the turbulent gap between the old social contract and the new one.
+If this transition is driven primarily by profit and shareholder value, we risk building a future without humanity at its core.

-I think the answer is the same one that emerged after the Industrial Revolution: aesthetics.
-The way the Arts and Crafts movement insisted on beauty and craft as a response to mechanization, we need an aesthetic response to AI.
-Thoughtful design, sensory experience, and a consideration for humanity are how we ensure that AI serves people in leading a good life rather than just maximizing efficiency.
+The answer may be the same one that emerged after the Industrial Revolution: aesthetics.
+The Arts and Crafts movement insisted on beauty and craft as a response to mechanization.
+We need an aesthetic response to AI.
+Thoughtful design, sensory experience, and genuine consideration for human flourishing are how we ensure that AI serves people in leading good lives, not just in maximizing efficiency.

 How I communicate